v 3.7.web 2025

 7th C. CE

-Chaturgana spread outwards from India and is thought to be the common ancestor of many similar games, including chess and shogi.
+Chaturagna spread outwards from India and is thought to be the common ancestor of many similar games.
+When it reaches Persia in the 8th Century, the game becomes shatranj, which would later reach Europe and develop into modern chess.

 8th C.